-NO. VARIABLE DESCRIPTION ALLOWED SETTINGS VARS Default settings 0 DAS_HOLD_OFF Changes the internal Data Acquisition System (DAS) HOLD OFF timer: No data are stored in the DAS channels during situations when the software considers the data to be questionable such as during warm up or just after the instrument returns from one of its calibration modes to SAMPLE Mode.
+NO. VARIABLE DESCRIPTION ALLOWED SETTINGS VARS DEFAULT SETTINGS 0 DAS_HOLD_OFF Changes the Internal Data Acquisition System (DAS) HOLD OFF timer: No data are stored in the DAS channels during situations when the software considers the data to be questionable such as during warm up or just after the instrument returns from one of its calibration modes to SAMPLE Mode.
 May be set for intervals between 0.5 - 20 min 15 min.
-1 STABIL_GAS 1 Selects which gas measurement is displayed when the STABIL test function is selected.
-O 2 ; CO 2 02 2 TPC_ENABLE NOTE: It is strongly recommended that this variable NOT be changed.
+1 STABIL_GAS Selects which gas measurement is displayed when the STABIL test function is selected.
+CO 2 ; O 2 CO2 2 TPC_ENABLE NOTE: It is strongly recommended that this variable NOT be changed.
 ON enables, OFF disables temperature and pressure compensation ON, OFF ON 3 DYN_ZERO Special configuration; consult factory [Automatically adjusts offset and slope of the O 2 response when performing a zero point calibration during an AutoCal.]
 [ON, OFF] [OFF] 4 DYN_SPAN Special configuration; consult factory [Automatically adjusts offset and slope of the O 2 response when performing a zero point calibration during an AutoCal.]
 [ON, OFF] [OFF] 5 CONC_PRECISION Allows the user to set the number of significant digits to the right of the decimal point display of concentration and stability values.
 AUTO, 1, 2, 3, 4 AUTO 6 CLOCK_ADJ Adjusts the speed of the analyzer's clock.
-Choose the + sign if the clock is too slow, choose the - sign if the clock is too fast. -60 to +60 s/day 0 sec 7 SERVICE_CLEAR Pressing the OFF button to display SERVICE_CLEAR:ON, followed by pressing ENTR resets the service interval timer and returns this Var back to its default setting, ready for the next reset.
+Choose the + sign if the clock is too slow, choose the - sign if the clock is too fast.
+Toggle buttons to change the number of seconds. -60 to +60 s/day 0 Sec/Day 7 SERVICE_CLEAR Pressing the OFF button to display SERVICE_CLEAR:ON, followed by pressing ENTR resets the service interval timer and returns this Var back to its default setting, ready for the next reset.
 ON, OFF OFF 8 TIME_SINCE_SVC Displays time in hours since last service (restarted by the SERVICE_CLEAR Variable).
-0-50,000 0 9 9 SVC_INTERVAL Sets the interval in hours between service reminders.
-0-100,000 0 1 Thi 1 This VAR only appears if the optional CO_2 sensor is installed.
+0-50,000 0 9 SVC_INTERVAL Sets the interval in hours between service reminders.
+0-100,000 0

-To access and navigate the VARS menu, use the following key sequence.
+To access and navigate the VARS menu, use the following button sequence.

 5.9.
-SETUP → MORE → DIAG: DIAGNOSTICS FUNCTIONS
+SETUP → MORE → DIAG: USING THE DIAGNOSTICS FUNCTIONS